Brennhausen: Seifert/Seyferhold incidents

-Ludwig Ernst von Bibra who moved to Brennhausen and married his former pig maid and housekeeper, Katharina Seifert on 22 October 1734.
+Ludwig Ernst von Bibra who moved to Brennhausen and married his former pig shepherdess and later housekeeper, Katharina Seifert on 22 October 1734.
 She was the daughter of a linen weaver and a midwife in Rentwerthausen which is a village next to Bibra.

 In 1736 they had a son, Friedrich Gotthelf and in 1739 a second son, Karl.
 On 8 February 1740 Katherina was raised to the nobility by Emperor Karl VI and given the name Theresa von Seyferhold.
 Only five months later (16 July 1740) Ludwig Ernst died and his nephew at Bibra, Johann Philip forcibly took possession of Brennhausen with a band of horsemen, exiling the low-born Katharina and her two small sons.

 She appealed to the Imperial Court (Reichshofrat) and twelve years later on 28 April 1752 she won an order from the court that Johann Philip must return the property to her sons and pay damages.
-When Johann Philip children died without children, Bibra was transferred to Katharina’s younger son Karl own son, Karl Friedrich.
+When Johann Philip children died without children, Bibra was transferred to Katharina's younger son Karl own son, Karl Friedrich.

 Traditions

-There is a tradition which states that Brennhausen, in older times, was a monastery, which is where the naming of the surrounding fields, Nonnenäcker (nun’s fields) and Pfaffenpfad (pastor’s path) must have come.
+There is a tradition which states that Brennhausen, in older times, was a monastery, which is where the naming of the surrounding fields, Nonnenäcker (nun's fields) and Pfaffenpfad (pastor's path) must have come.